Assam Jobs : IIT Guwahati Recruitment 2025

-Applications are invited for recruitment of various teaching positions or jobs in IIT Guwahati Assam.
+Applications are invited for recruitment of various technical positions or jobs in IIT Guwahati Assam in 2025.

-Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or jobs of Part-time Sports Instructor and Lifeguard.
+Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or jobs of Assistant Project Engineer in the project entitled “Development of an unmanned floating sensing system for longitudinal monitoring of rivers in North-East India” at the Department of Electronics and Electrical Engineering in 2025.
 Indian Institute of Technology Guwahati, the sixth member of the IIT fraternity, came into being altogether in 1994.
-The academic programme of IIT Guwahati commenced in 1995.
+The academic programme of IIT Guwahati happen in 1995.
 At present the Institute has eleven departments, seven inter-disciplinary academic centres and also five schools covering all the major engineering , science, healthcare, management and humanities disciplines, offering B.Tech., B.Des., BSc(Hons), M.Tech., M.Des., M.Sc., MBA, M.A. and Ph.D. programmes.
-Within a short period of time, IIT Guwahati has also been able to build up world class infrastructure for carrying out advanced research and has been equipped with state-of-the-art scientific and engineering instruments.
+Within a short period of time, IIT Guwahati got world class infrastructure for carrying out advanced research and also the facilities of state-of-the-art scientific and engineering instruments.
 Besides its laurels in teaching and also research, IIT Guwahati has been able to fulfil the aspirations of people of the North East region to a great extent since its inception in 1994.
 Indian Institute of Technology Guwahati’s campus is on a sprawling 285 hectares plot of land on the north bank of the river Brahmaputra around 20 kms from the heart of the city altogether.
 With the majestic Brahmaputra on one side, and with hills and also vast open spaces on others, the campus provides an ideal setting for learning.

 No. of posts : 1